virtual-kubelet/azure-aci/README.md

 ## Schedule a pod in ACI

 Create a file named `virtual-kubelet-test.yaml` and copy in the following YAML.
-For Windows containers, use the [Windows sample](https://docs.microsoft.com/azure/aks/virtual-kubelet#run-windows-container) from the AKS docs.

 ```yaml
 apiVersion: v1